CSCI310Team5/SampleFit/SampleFit/Tasks.md

 #  Tasks

-## NetworkQueryController
+## Search
-1. Change most of publisher that publishes on main thread to background thread.
+1. Create a shared token controller instance and use that in SearchView and SearchState.
+This decouples UerData from Search.

 ## Authentication
 1. Extract validation code into Network Query Controller